Custom Search

 Description

-The head is long and narrow and broad between the ears with a tapering muzzle.
+The Caravan Hound’s head is long and narrow and broad between the ears with a tapering muzzle.
 The jaws are long and powerful, but deceptively weak looking.
 The nose is large and may be black or liver colored.
 The ears are moderate in size and hang close to the skull.
-The eyes are large and oval in shape, being dark hazel to amber.
+The eyes are large and oval in shape, being dark hazel to amber in color.
 The expression is a piercing gaze.
 The neck is long, clean and muscular and fits well into the shoulders, which are well-laid back.
 The forelegs are long, straight and well-boned.
 The back is long, broad and well-muscled with a slight curve over the loin.
 The loins are wide and deep.
 The chest is strong and deep with well sprung ribs.
 The abdomen is tucked in.
-The hind quarters appear wide and well-muscled.
+The hindquarters appear wide and well-muscled.
 The tail is strong at the base, not too long, set low and carried in a natural curve.
 It should never be carried curled over the back.
-The gait is high-footed flexing all the four legs.
-The coat may be short and smooth or of a silky texture sporting fringes on the ears, legs, backs of thighs and tail.
+The gait is high-footed, flexing all four legs.
+The coat may be short and smooth or of a silky texture, sporting fringes on the ears, legs, backs of thighs and tail.
 All colors and combinations of colors are seen.

 Temperament

 Aloof and independent but highly intelligent and a keen hunter, reserved with strangers.
 Does not like to be touched or handled by anyone other than its master.
-Can and will protect that which it holds dear if need be.
-It needs a great deal of socialization starting from a young age.
+Can and will protect that which it holds dear if need be, the Caravan Hound needs a great deal of socialization starting from a young age.
+Owners of this breed need to be calm, with an air of gentle, but firm authority over the dog.
+The rules of the house must be made clear in a way the dog can understand.

 Height, Weight